nutirition-positions/nutrition-positions.github.io/index.md

 - Student working on a B.S. in Math with Data Science
 - Hoping to contribute to the design/layout of the project as well as help manage the team members and learn more about software development
 - Has skills in Photoshop, layout and design and software development from taking ICS 314 in college
-- Further details about my escapades can be found [here](https://ryanell.github.io)
+- Further details about their escapades can be found [here](https://ryanell.github.io)

 Tommy Herman
 - Studying Computer Science to earn a B.S.